reidrac/advent-of-code-2020/README.md

     mill advent.test

 You can run only one test.
-For example, to run day 4 slutions:
+For example, to run day 4 solutions:

     mill advent.test.testOnly DayFourSpec